 - Standardize — Unify your customer experience across all channels including return policies, promotions, etc. to prevent confusing or frustrating buyers.

-- Enterprise-level, real-time inventory across every channel including available to sell and safety stock
+- Enterprise-level inventory across every channel including available to sell and safety stock (Learn more)

 - Aggregate view of all orders for exception management, return automation, appeasement, etc.